 First of all we make the meat sauce (beef ragu).
 I always use this recipe.
 I often do this the night before to get ahead.
 For best results, cook the ragu for a good 2-3 hours on a low heat.
 Doing this will allow all the flavours to develop and your ragu will be all the better for it.

 Then we need to make the white (bechamel) sauce.
-I don’t like to make the sauce too thick because it tends to disappear if it isn’t very runny.
+I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t runny.

 I like lots of white sauce in my lasagne so I don’t skimp on it!